ESutton567/pands-problem-sheet/README.md

 # ask the user to input a positive float number
 num1 = float(input("Please enter a positive number: "))

-# Use Newton's method to write a square root algorithm (Ref 1-2)
+# Ref: 1-2 - Use Newton's method to write a square root algorithm
 # create a function called sqrt
 def sqrt(y: float) -> float:
     x: float = y
-    # set a range to run Newton's method equation that follows below 6 times
+    # Ref 2 - set a range to run Newton's method equation that follows below 6 times
     # (6 repeats seems to return a fairly accurate redult.
-No need to go higher - Ref 2)
+No need to go higher)
     for _ in range (0,6):
         # Asking: x^2 - y = 0 (y [slope] is a known constant)
         x = x - (x * x - y) / (2 * x)